buley/personal/src/content/decisions.md

-# Shaping Tomorrow: The Architecture of My Decision-Making
+# Decisions: The Architecture of My Tomorrow

 > *“If one does not know to which port one is sailing, no wind is favorable.” — Seneca*